-- As soon as you decide to move, start getting organized.
-Most people don’t realize how much “stuff” they have until they move.
-Start looking around to see what will be moved and what needs to be disposed.
+- As soon as you decide to move, start organizing.
+Most people do not realize how much stuff they have until they transfer to a new home.
+Start by looking around your place to see what you need to bring and dispose of.

-- For the items not making the trip, have a yard sale, donate them, or just throw them away.
+- As for the items that need to be left behind, you can have a yard sale, donate them, or throw them away.

-- If you will be changing health providers, start compiling medical and dental records.
-Ask your doctors if they can refer you to a physician in your new neighborhood.
+- If you need to change your health provider, start compiling your medical and dental records.
+You can also ask your doctors if they can refer you to a physician in your new neighborhood.

-- Arrange for your children’s school records to be transferred to their new school district.
+- Arrange your children’s school records that need to be transferred to their new school district.

-- Start talking to young children about the upcoming move.
-Moves to a new location can be traumatic for young children.
-Preparing them in advance gives the child plenty of time to prepare for the move.
+- Start talking to your younger children about the upcoming move.
+Moving to a new location can be traumatic for your little ones.
+Getting your child ready in advance gives them plenty of time to prepare for the move.

-- If you are moving out of or into an apartment that requires an elevator, arrange to use the elevator the day of your move.
+- If you are moving out of or into an apartment, which requires an elevator, inform your building administrator that you need to use the elevator on the day of your move.

-- Start packing the non-essential items, things that you’re not going to need until after the move, in places like the garage, attic, and basement.
-You can also hire Blue Men Moving LLC to help you pack.
+- Start packing the nonessential items—the things that you are not going to need until after the move, which are usually in the garage, attic, and basement.
+You can also hire our team at Blue Men Moving LLC to help you with packing.

-- Remember to save your last credit card bills, account statements, magazine subscriptions, utility bills, etc. These bills contain important phone numbers and account information that may be helpful when changing addresses.
+- Remember to save your last credit card bills, account statements, magazine subscriptions, and utility bills.
+These documents contain important phone numbers and account information that may be helpful when you change your address.

-- Start thinking about how your furniture will fit in the new house, take measurements, and make a diagram.
-This way you can tell our movers exactly were you would like each piece placed.
-This will save time and money the day of the move.
+- Start thinking about how your furniture will fit in the new house by taking measurements and making a diagram.
+With that, you can tell our movers exactly where you would like each item to be placed.
+Doing so will save you time and money on the day of the move.